NBPS-STEAM/Eaglebotics-9986-Into-The-Deep-24-25/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 It's good to not have to remember things or read instructions mid-match.
 If you can make patterns in how buttons are laid out, it will be easier to avoid pressing the wrong button.

-If it suits the game, you can use a state machine FINISH LATER
+If it suits the game, you can use a state machine.
+(INCOMPLETE, PLEASE COME BACK LATER)

 If you use position control, you should also have a way to bypass it to control the motors manually and reset them in case of emergency.
 You probably won't need it, but it would be real embarrassing